anujithnirmal/facerecognition/Readme.md

 ## Installation

 1. Clone this repository.
-2. Install required dependencies using `pip install -r requirements.txt`.
+2. Install required dependencies for python and import modules mentioned in the python files

 ## Usage